acyanbird/CMEEBootCampCW/week3/README.md

 ### `try.R`
 Firstly it define a function doit to get mean of sample over input value.
 But only with unique sample > 30 will work otherwise it would get error.
 Then use try (with output error message) to continue whole program without exit.

+### `Vectorize2.R`

+It first defining a slow function stochrick that uses inefficient nested loops.
+It then defines a much faster function stochrickvect that achieves the same result by vectorizing the calculations.
+It removing the inner loop, and processing all populations simultaneously for each year.